lazywithclass/progetto-basi-di-dati/README.md

 ## Useful users to test the app

-Pippin (5) has 5 overdue loans with two different branches, he's managed by Brooks (1).
+Pippin and Gimli have overdue loans.

 Gandalf (1) is premium in all libraries.